Fed Funds Rate, Its Impact, and How It Works

 Banks hold the reserve requirement either at the local Fed branch office or in their vaults.
 If a bank is short of cash at the end of the day, it borrows from a bank with extra money.
 The fed funds rate is what banks charge each other for overnight loans to meet these reserve balances.
 The amount loaned and borrowed is known as the federal funds.

 If the FOMC wants the rate lower, the Fed purchases securities from its member banks.
 It deposits credit onto the banks' balance sheets, giving them more reserves than they need.
 It forces the banks to lower the fed funds rate so they can lend out the extra funds to each other.
 That's how the Fed lowers interest rates.

 When the Fed wants rates higher, it does the opposite.
 It sells its securities to banks and consequently removes funds from their balance sheet.
 This gives banks fewer reserves which allow them to raise rates.
-Since 2015, the Fed has been raising interest rates.
+Between 2015 and 2019, the Fed had been raising interest rates.
 It does this to control inflation.

-How the Fed Uses It to Control the Economy
+How the Fed Uses the Rate to Control the Economy

 The FOMC changes the fed funds rate to control inflation and maintain healthy economic growth.
 The FOMC members watch economic indicators for signs of inflation or recession.
-The key indicator for inflation is the core inflation rate.
+The key indicator of inflation is the core inflation rate.
 The critical indicator for recession is the durable goods report.

 It can take 12 to 18 months for a fed funds rate change to affect the entire economy.
 To plan that far ahead, the Fed has become the nation’s expert in forecasting the economy.
 The Federal Reserve employs 450 staff, about half of whom are Ph.D. economists.